sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ Pass company urls in Login component from home component and load company select box from the props

+Create my own SVG image component.
+Component.
+I will use this for.
+This component should take in
+SVG URL and add className on it on it.

 Make configurations to change labels

 In DST On auto calculate On remove date input fields and show DST rules message